Cradle-to-Grave Environmental Engineering

 One of the advantages of pre-planning each visit is that the operators know in advance when it will be and can then prepare their questions in advance; Service visits are not just about checking the plant’s operation, but also about answering the operators’ questions and dealing with any minor training needs on-the-spot.

 Another thing you may want to consider is the provision of occasional Operator Training.
-Over the years we have received quite a number of calls from clients saying that their plant is not operating properly, so we visit to find that it isn’t set up properly or operated correctly.
-Commonly, during the conversation that follows, we realise that none of the operators trained when the plant was new are with the client any more.
+Over the years we have received quite a number of calls from clients saying that their plant is not operating properly.
+When we visit we find that it isn’t set up properly or operated correctly.
+Commonly, we realise that none of the operators trained when the plant was new are with the client any more.
 Whether they just left, or retired, the fact is that none of the staff currently operating the plant were there when it was installed.
 Please bear in mind that, if the plant is not working correctly there may be a resulting Health & Safety issue.

-In such cases, we will happily provide a one-off training course for managers, operators and maintenance staff and, perhaps not surprisingly, after suitable training, the plant works properly again.
+In such cases, we will happily provide a one-off training course for managers, operators and maintenance staff.
+Perhaps not surprisingly, after suitable training, the plant works properly again!

-We have a substantial number of clients for whom we have supplied Service and Technical Support for well over 25 years and their plants are still operating perfectly satisfactorily, and we are in touch with them regularly, providing service, technical support, training and spare parts when necessary.
+We have a substantial number of clients for whom we have supplied Service and Technical Support for well over 25 years.
+Their plants are still operating perfectly satisfactorily, and we are in touch with them regularly.
+We provide service, visits technical support, training and spare parts when necessary.